 It is fair to conclude that the conference was a great success!
 So many people have contributed in so many ways to turn this event into a smoothly running meeting with various intriguing presentations and posters; forming a very good atmosphere for discussion and networking.
 We thank our distinguished keynote speakers for their inspiring and timely insights.
 We also thank our TPC members for their wonderful response and continuing support.
 Most of all we wish to thank all of the participants, without whom, the success of the conference would not have been possible.
 All those who contributed to the conference: Thank you for all your excellent work!

-Even though the physical conference of IMPACT-EMAP 2020 was concluded on Oct 23rd, the IMPACT-EMAP 2020 would like to make to maximize participation in order to engage with distinguished guest from around the world; An digital IMPACT-EMAP 2020 will allow the entire PCBs and packaging community to safely share ideas that will shape our future.
+Even though the physical conference of IMPACT-EMAP 2020 was concluded on Oct 23rd, the IMPACT-EMAP 2020 would like to make to maximize participation in order to engage with distinguished guest from around the world; a digital IMPACT-EMAP 2020 will allow the entire PCBs and packaging community to safely share ideas that will shape our future.
 You’ll be able to participate in all the awe-inspiring moments of IMPACT-EMAP 2020 with 27 videos of plenary/invited talks wherever you are in the world.
 We are designing a unique experience for the tech industry.

 【Digital conference registration deadline】15th November, 2020.